C++ vs Java

 Destructor

-Java compiler handles all the memory management, so there is no concept of destructor
+Java compiler handles all the memory management, so there is no destructor concept.

-In C++, programmers can access the memory, so it has the concept of destructor.
+In C++, programmers can access the memory, so it has the destructor concept.

 Portability

-Once the source code is compiled and we have a bytecode, we can run it on any platform that has Java Virtual Machine (JVM).
+Once the source code is compiled and we have a bytecode, we can run it on any Java Virtual Machine ( JVM ) platform.
 This also eliminates the need to compile the code every time we want to run it.

-We have to compile the C++ source code every time we try to run it on a system or platform.
+We must compile the C++ source code every time we try to run it on a system or platform.

 Inbuilt-Structure